-Corporate Counsels rake in the most money, with average earnings of around $144K per year; Process Improvement Managers come in second with average earnings amounting to about $96K, while Senior Project Engineers and SAP Project Managers rank near the top as well ($95K and approximately $82K, respectively).
-Financial Analysts at Harley-Davidson Motor Company do not see much in the way of financial compensation and represent one of the lower-paid positions ($49K on average) at the company.
+Bringing in the most money are Corporate Counsels — their earnings average $144K annually.
+Senior Project Engineers are a close second at about $95K along with SAP Project Managers (around $82K) and Manufacturing Engineers ($70K).
+Financial Analysts at Harley-Davidson Motor Company do not see much in the way of financial compensation and represent one of the lower-paid positions (approximately $49K on average) at the company.

 Years of Experience